JacobTX/RIYA-Project/Code/Final Code/Two spring stack Simulation/Plots/Exp2_Sim/README.md

 **EXPERIMENT 2 SIMULATION RESULTS**

 This folder contains the simulation results for Experiment 2.
-Each subfolder is associated with the following settings\
+Each subfolder is associated with the following settings.

 **NOMENCLATURE**